 Kumquat Marmalade is a low-sugar cooked marmalade made with Pomona’s Pectin.
 Pomona’s Pectin contains no sugar or preservatives and jells reliably with low amounts of any sweetener.
-See below for where to buy.
 This recipe was created by Allison Carroll Duffy for Pomona’s Pectin.
 She says: "If you are not normally a fan of marmalade but are craving a bit of citrus, this is the marmalade to try!"

 - 2 cups water

 - 2 teaspoons calcium water see step #1